vipyoung/kharita/README.md

 ### Example
 `python kharita_star.py -p data -f data_uic -r 100 -s 20 -a 60`

+## Running Kharita offline
+Kharita offline is a bit slower but tend to produce nicer and more accurate maps.
+- command: `python kharita.py`

 ## Output
 The code will produce a txt file containing the edges of the generated **directed graph**.